The map beneath

 - A fourteen-day plan is 45 minutes to an hour a day, one or two books a sitting.

 Two things slow first-time readers more than the text itself.
 The poem opens not with Odysseus but with his son, Telemachus, and stays with him for four books — people stall here, waiting for the hero.
 And translation changes your pace: contemporary line-for-line versions read fastest, while older prose reads like a Victorian novel.
 Our guide to which translation to pick covers the trade-offs, and the full reading plan lays out both schedules day by day.
-If your two weeks are already tight, our honest guide to reading it in time does the arithmetic for your exact situation.
+If your reading time is tight, our honest guide to fitting it in does the arithmetic for your exact situation.

 Short on time?
 Read the spine